 When can I expect the Estate Tax Closing Letter?

-There can be some variation, but for returns that are accepted as filed and contain no other errors or special circumstances, you should expect to wait about 9-12 months after the return is filed to receive your closing letter.
+There can be some variation, but for returns that are accepted as filed and contain no other errors or special circumstances, you should expect to wait about 9-12 months after the return is filed to receive your closing letter if one has been requested.
 Returns that are selected for examination or reviewed for statistical purposes will take longer.

 Do I have to talk to the IRS during an examination?